The Rainbow Proportion

 Remember, we deal here only with ratios, so we can attach our numbers to diagonals, diameters, radii, perimeters, areas, it makes no difference, as long as we are consequent in our use.

-Because the surface of the circle is πr² we take the big blue circle to have a value of 10×10= 100, so the little circle being half, is 50, the red circle is then 81 (9×9) because the ninth square fits perfectly in the tenth cirkel. ( Pi is constant and irrelevant).
+Because the surface of the circle is π.r² we take the big blue circle to have a value of 10×10= 100, so the little circle being half, is 50, the red circle is then 81 (9×9) because the ninth square fits perfectly in the tenth cirkel. ( Pi is constant and irrelevant).

-The red circle area thus relates to the small circle area as 81 : 50, which we can also write as 162:100 or as 1.62:1.
+The red circle area thus relates to the small circle area as 81 : 50, which we can also write as 162:100 or as 1.62:1, the celestial proportion.

 We see here that the ratio 1.620 : 1 approximates the golden section (some say: divine proportion) or Phi, which is 1.618… : 1.
 (This is the Rainbow proportion by area).
 Because of the vagueness of the rainbow edges, it is just as well to claim it expresses the divine proportion by surface area.
 It is a vagueness that mathematicians may abhor, but that may then also be the reason none of them has ever come up with this perfect model of natural number approximations ( or was laughed away).

-When we want to know the ratios of the diameters, the radii or circumferences, we only have to extract the root of our surface values to get to our 1-dimensional values, because Pi is a constant in πr² .
+When we want to know the ratios of the diameters, the radii or circumferences, we only have to extract the root of our surface values to get to our 1-dimensional values, because Pi is a constant in π.r² .

 [This picture only symbolizes the double rainbow because it is technically not possible to do it properly in this computer program, the picture of Maeshowe (above) shows the double rainbow with inversed colours]

-Here we see that the square root of 1.62 is 1.2727 92… which is practically the same as the rational number 14/11, which is a period number 1.2727 272….
+The square root of 1.62 is 1.2727 92… which is practically the same as the rational number 14/11, which is a period number 1.2727 272….

 The difference is less than one/ten-thousandth!
 It is because of these extremely small differences that the model works, also in reality, which though is not of our concern here.